VictorLi08/playjs-expo-template/README.md

 - Preset Expo CLI scripts for login and publish.
   - You will need to replace `<YOUR_USERNAME>`, `<YOUR_PASSWORD>`, and `<YOUR_OTP_CODE>` in the `package.json` login script with your Expo login credentials.
     - **:warning: DANGER: You will only need to log in to Expo once per sandbox.
 Always discard your changes to the login script immediately after running it to protect your credentials.**
-  - You may need to customize the publish script to your workflow's needs.
   - View the [Expo CLI documentation](https://docs.expo.dev/workflow/expo-cli/) for more on CLI commands.

 A few caveats: